Understanding the Recent Fluctuations of Invitae Corporation's (NVTA) Stock - News Heater

 Reports are indicating that there were more than several insider trading activities at NVTA starting from Nussbaum Robert L, who sale 7,086 shares at the price of $1.38 back on Jun 13.
 After this action, Nussbaum Robert L now owns 569,345 shares of Invitae Corporation, valued at $9,757 using the latest closing price.

-Brida Thomas sale 7,079 shares at $1.38 during a trade that took place back on Jun 13, which means that Brida Thomas is holding 704,087 shares at $9,748 based on the most recent closing price.
+Brida Thomas, the of Invitae Corporation, sale 7,079 shares at $1.38 during a trade that took place back on Jun 13, which means that Brida Thomas is holding 704,087 shares at $9,748 based on the most recent closing price.

 Stock Fundamentals for NVTA